-If you choose to specialize in a niche accounting service or client base, you are consciously focusing on a narrow range of services and turning your back on the other services provided by competitors.
-Your revenue will come from services that few competitors can provide.
+If you choose to specialize in a niche accounting service or client base, be aware that you are consciously choosing to focus on a narrow range of services.
+This means you are turning your back on the other services provided by competitors.
+It means your revenue will come from services that few competitors can provide and provides you with the opportunity to be regarded as a specialist, or expert in your area.
+As you will be competing with other firms offering more services than your firm, to more clients, it is very important that the market recognizes you are offering greater value for it than competitors.